khh-Niloy/java-project/README.md

 # Personal Expense Tracker

-A simple JavaFX application for tracking personal income and expenses.
+A simple web application for tracking personal income and expenses.

 ## Features